Adult figure skating: Competitions

+The first adult figure skating competition in the U.S. was held in 1995.

 For competitions, skaters are grouped in events by age.
 (The age groups may be merged depending on the number of entries).
 In May 2014, the age ranges in US Figure Skating were changed to the following:

 Many Adult events now include a "Young Adult" category for skaters from 18 – 20 years old.

 U.S. Figure Skating has four official adult competitions: Eastern, Midwestern, and Pacific Coast Sectionals, and the U.S. Adult Championships (Adult Nationals).
 Adult Sectionals offer qualifying events called "Championship," which are required events for skaters attempting to qualify to compete in the Championship events at Adult Nationals.
 The top four skaters in each Championship event qualify for the Championship event at Nationals.
 Other non-qualifying (open) events are also held at Sectionals.
 Prior to the creation of Sectionals in the late 1990s, adult skaters had their events at standard regional competitions.

 The U.S. Adult Championships includes the Championship events, as well as open Adult level events (Bronze through Gold) and Masters level events (Intermediate through Senior).
 Along with the freeskate events, pairs, dance, solo dance, and showcase events are held.
 The Showcase events are split between Artistic/Dramatic and Light Entertainment for each level.
 All Championship and Gold or higher events are scored using the ISU Judging System.
 All other events, including Showcase, are scored with the 6.0 judging system.

 Skaters who have passed the standard track Intermediate freeskate or 2nd figure test must compete at the Masters level (Intermediate, Novice, Junior and Senior level skaters).
 Masters levels include: Masters Intermediate, Masters Novice, Masters Junior, Masters Senior, Championship Intermediate/Novice, and Championship Junior/Senior.